 In the world of technology, we’re almost always trying to make parts that are smaller, more efficient, and less expensive to build.
 These endeavors touch almost every element of technological progress – and that includes biosensors.

 Biosensors have existed, in some form or another, for over a century.
-They’re used in all kinds of different industries, from healthcare and the military to agriculture and food.
+They’re used in all kinds of different industries, from healthcare to agriculture and food.
 Today, industries are readily experimenting with printed biosensors.
 In this article, we’re going to define what a biosensor is, then look at some of the implications of printed biosensors.

 What are biosensors?

 Biosensors are commonly associated with medical devices – a blood glucose meter, for example, is a classic example of a biosensor.

 Realistically, however, the definition of biosensors is quite broad.
 Biosensors are comprised of: